Toucaan/toucaan.docs/docs/typography/introduction.md

 ```

-:::warning Do not use this in production
+:::warning Experimental Only
 This is an experimental chapter with an immature technology.
-It is not safe for use in production for any kind of service that your users may rely on.
+It is not recommended for use in production or any kind of critical service that your users may rely on.
 :::